Community Investment Process

-- Our organization operates consistent with applicable federal, state, and local laws, regulations, and ordinances.
+- Our organization operates consistently with applicable federal, state, and local laws, regulations, and ordinances.
 Compliance with this policy by agencies shall be a pre-condition of United Way funding.

-- Our organization and all partners represented in the application confirm endorsement of Thrive2027’s (Thrive2027.org) three, ten-year goals.
+- Our organization and all partners represented in the application confirm endorsement of Thrive2027’s three, 10-year goals.

 - Our organization is requesting at least $10,000 (unless applying for a capacity building grant – then, the organization must be requesting up to $10,000).

 - The program for which we are seeking funding serves Southern Maine, defined as residents of York County and Cumberland County minus Brunswick and Harpswell.
 Applicants must use any funding received to serve the community in these areas.